sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * What Dataset is all about?
 * Problem Objective
 * Number of Rows and Columns
-* Data Stored in which type?
+* Data Stored is in which type?
 Is it a Data-frame or a Dictionary?

 ### Step 2 - Univariate Analysis (02 Univariate Analysis)
 * Uni means one, so Single Variable Analysis